AIDotNet/AntSK/README.en.md

 docker-compose up -d
 ```

-## How to mount local models and model download directory in docker
+## 2️⃣How to mount local models and model download directory in docker
 ```
 # Non-host version, do not use local proxy
 version: '3.8'